cubexch/gitbook/generated/ws-api/websocket-trade-api.md

 ### NewOrder
 Place a new order.

+Execution details:
+- For market orders, exactly one of `quantity` or `quote_quantity` must be specified.
+- For MARKET_WITH_PROTECTION, if `price` is specified, it will override the default protection price.
+- Matching will stop upon reaching the protection price, or `quantity` (or `quote_quantity`) filled.
+- When specifying `quote_quantity`, the order is considered 'fully filled' when there is insufficient remaining quote quantity to fill 1 lot at the next trade price.
+In that case, there will _not_ be a `CancelOrderAck` published.

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |